 - Some decisions have to be made in the field: People sitting behind a desk, not in the trenches, shouldn’t be making tactical decisions.

-Apply that to the practice of CRM and more precisely to email marketing, and you can begin to divide planning into a couple of key areas, some done in planning stages, some driven at the point of interaction:
+Apply spy operation traits to the practice of CRM and more precisely to an email marketing strategy, and you can begin to divide planning into a couple of key areas, some done in planning stages, some driven at the point of interaction: